 A gentle sunrise.

-These moments were the beginning of learning to breathe again.Remember to Breathe was born out of those sacred pauses—the ones that helped me rediscover presence, grace, and the fragile beauty of each day.
+A memory that didn’t break me—but held me.These moments were the beginning of learning to breathe again.Remember to Breathe was born out of those sacred pauses—the ones that helped me rediscover presence, grace, and the fragile beauty of each day.
 Through loss, through faith, through love that stretched far beyond goodbye, I learned that healing doesn’t arrive all at once.
-It comes in small, quiet moments that whisper for you to slow down, pay attention, and let yourself feel both the sorrow and the goodness.One of the passages in the book reflects this truth:
+It comes in small, quiet moments that tell you to slow down, pay attention, and let yourself feel both the sorrow and the goodness.One of the passages in the book reflects:

 “Grief teaches us to breathe differently.
 Not deeper or stronger—just differently.
 It reminds us that every breath is borrowed grace, and every moment is a chance to remember the love that shaped us.”

 There were many days during Jennifer’s journey where time felt suspended—long hospital waits, quiet car rides, days when the world outside kept moving while ours stood still.
-In those moments, I began to understand something I hadn’t known before:
+In those moments, I began to understand something I hadn’t known before:Some of the most heartfelt experiences in life are the ones that unfold slowly, quietly, in the in-between spaces where we simply sit with what is.Another passage from the book speaks to:

-I didn’t write this book as an answer or a solution.
-I wrote it to honor what Jennifer taught me—that life is fragile and precious, that presence matters, and that even on the hardest days, we can learn to breathe again.If this part of our story speaks to you—if you are grieving, caregiving, remembering, or simply trying to find your footing after loss—I hope the pages of Remember to Breathe offer a quiet place to rest.
-A reminder that you are not alone.
-And that there is beauty, even in the smallest moments, waiting to be felt.Thank you for being here.
+“Healing didn’t come in grand gestures.
+It came in the smallest moments — the soft rhythm of breath beside me, the touch of her hand, the awareness that even in heartbreak, something holy was happening.”I didn’t write this book as an answer or a solution.
+I wrote it to honor what Jennifer taught me—that life is fragile and precious, that presence matters, and that even on the hardest days, we can learn to breathe again.If this part of our story speaks to you—if you are grieving, remembering, or simply trying to find your way after loss—I hope the pages of Remember to Breathe offer a place to rest.
+A reminder that you are not alone.Thank you for being here.

 Thank you for reading.